The Presidency

 Elizabeth Powel’s political salons attracted, among others, constitutional convention delegates to her Philadelphia home.
 A surviving eight-page letter provides a glimpse into her role as confidante to her friend George Washington: She implored him to stand for a second term as president, though he had expressed his own doubts.
 Mount Vernon reference librarian Samantha Snyder and Kayla Anthony, Philadelphia Society for the Preservation of Landmarks executive director, talked about her influence within the young nation’s elite political circles.
 George Washington’s Mount Vernon hosted this program and provided the video. close

 Elizabeth Powel’s political salons attracted, among others, constitutional convention delegates to her Philadelphia home.
-A surviving eight-page letter… read more
+A surviving eight-… read more

 Elizabeth Powel’s political salons attracted, among others, constitutional convention delegates to her Philadelphia home.
 A surviving eight-page letter provides a glimpse into her role as confidante to her friend George Washington: She implored him to stand for a second term as president, though he had expressed his own doubts.
 Mount Vernon reference librarian Samantha Snyder and Kayla Anthony, Philadelphia Society for the Preservation of Landmarks executive director, talked about her influence within the young nation’s elite political circles.
 George Washington’s Mount Vernon hosted this program and provided the video. close